 The only difference between the twp PROC TTEST steps is that we specify the SIDES=U in the latter step.
 This means that now, we test the null hypothesis against the alternative hypothesis .
 You can see the relevant t distribution along with the t statistic and p value to the right.

-You can use the one sample t test to assess whether the population mean is equal to some specified mean using the PROC TTEST.
+You can use the one sample t test to assess whether the population mean is equal to some specified mean with PROC TTEST.
 This is the easiest and most obvious way, but there are other procedures, that will yield the exact same result.

 For a more thorough introduction to the one sample t test, watch the youtube video Introduction To The One Sample T Test by JbStatistics.

-Finally, you can download the entire program from this post here.
-The code that produces the graphs are included.
+Finally you can download the entire program from this post here.